Leon M. Tolbert received his Bachelor's of Electrical Engineering

 IEEE Power and Energy Society, and

 IEEE Industrial Electronics Society.
-He is the Review Chair for the Industry Power Converter Committee of the IEEE Transactions on Industry Applications from 2014-2015.
+He was the Review Chair for the Industry Power Converter Committee of the IEEE Transactions on Industry Applications from 2014-2017.

 He was the chairman of the Education Activities Committee of the IEEE Power Electronics Society from 2003-2007.